What Does Broadway Leadership Look Like?Aug 25, 2021

 There is no training of this kind for producers, stage managers, and company managers even though they are in charge of handling hundreds of people's livelihoods and stories.
-Sure, there are unions, but their focus is on advocating for labor contracts, NOT how the industry as a whole responds in times of crisis.
+Sure, there are unions, but their focus is on advocating for labor contracts, NOT how the industry as a whole evolves and responds to the world.

 Broadway is an idea that so many people (including myself) are inspired to dream about and eventually capitalize on by forging careers around it.
 It’s in the actions we take in Broadway’s name that create a disparity.
-This is where the racism begins, and change has to start from the top down (as it does with every conglomeration of people - from governments to businesses to us).
+This is where the inequity begins, and change has to start from the top down (as it does with every conglomeration of people - from governments, to businesses, to us).

-There is a long history here of white people making money off of the stories and creative work of black artists without giving them the credit or representation they are due.
+This is just one statistic in a long history of white people making money off of the stories and creative work of black artists without giving them the credit or representation they are due.

 Broadway MUST learn to hire creative leaders that know how to lead and represent ALL of the people involved in a production, especially the vulnerable souls of the artists telling those stories.
 Producers have a responsibility to create safe, non-hostile and especially inclusive work environments.

 These things don’t happen because our “higher-ups” are ill-intentioned but because there is no proper structure and training to model, and that needs to change.
 Google invests in their leaders' further education to improve their leadership abilities, and what about including HR in the equation to help our company?

 Look, I still believe that Broadway is and always has been a place that wants everyone to belong and is always striving to do better at all times.
 Broadway is a place where everyone is welcome, so we must do better to help our black actors, singers, writers, directors, administrators, dancers, musicians, crew, etc. be seen and heard.